Akerlay/gipo-map/README.md

 ## Deploying on your server

 ### Building
-Before launch commands below, cd into cloned repo directory and configure api tokens by
+Before launch commands below, cd into cloned repo and configure api tokens by
 ```bash
 python3 configure.py
 ```